 We picked up XDiablox and headed on to the trail head.
 After taking a nap I had a complete 2 hours of sleep for the night.
 We put on our gaiters and started up the mountain.
 There was snow right from the beginning although not much.
 As we hiked through the woods there was tons of fallen over trees which started to make travel annoying, now I wanted above tree line early on.

-Heading on Eventually I was happy when we passed the "fallen over tree" zone, Michael then generously broke trail from here.
+Eventually I was happy when we passed the "fallen over tree" zone, Michael then generously broke trail from here.
 I was very pleased to see the weather so good, even a few clouds to help create a scenic environment.
 Then came time to break out the snow shoes, by now we ditched the trail to go straight up the ridge.

 I'll admit I broke a little trail myself but because I was a bit sleepy tired I let Michael and Joanna be the hero's of the day.
 We then broke out of the trees (mostly, but not fully) and got to the crux of the trip.
 On the ridge was a mini cornice, I could see there was some avalanche danger potential so we tried to be careful when going up.
 The wind blown slope formations were very nice looking, and made stepping easier.

 On the crux we carefully planted our ice axes, when I bumped an edge of the cornice I would watch a snow slide off to the side, a warning that the snow is not as solid as I would hope.
 After the crux we had one last section which was almost flat to walk.
 At about 5,600 feet we found a spot protected from the wind and started to set up camp.